-• Second-round pick (50th overall) by the San Diego Chargers in the 2011 NFL Draft who has appeared in 116 games and made 91 starts, totaling 462 tackles (354 solo), 12 INTs, 36 passes defensed, four sacks, five forced fumbles and two fumble recoveries.
+• Second-round pick (50th overall) by the San Diego Chargers in the 2011 NFL Draft who has appeared in 118 games and made 93 starts, totaling 466 tackles (357 solo), 13 INTs, 38 passes defensed, four sacks, five forced fumbles and two fumble recoveries.
 Postseason totals: Two games played with two starts and 12 tackles (10) in 2013.

-Recorded his first INT as a Raider in Week 10 against the Chargers.
+- Recorded his first INT as a Raider in Week 10 against the Chargers. - Notched his second INT of the season off Gareon Conley pass defensed in the end zone of their Week 12 contest against the Baltimore Rayens.